mugoweb/eep/docs/modules_contentobject.md

 ```

 ## dump
-Delete all content data, suitable for export from ez.
-See "eep contentnode dump".
+Dump all content data, suitable for export from ez.
+See "[eep contentnode dump](modules_contentnode.md#dump)".

 ## related
 Displays a list of related content objects.